wondonghyeon/protest-detection-violence-estimation/README.md

 ### Model
 #### Architecture
 We fine-tuned ImageNet pretrained [ResNet50](https://arxiv.org/abs/1512.03385) to our data.
-You can download the our trained model from this [Dropbox link](https://www.dropbox.com/s/hak8bp8zw8q6zfg/protest-model.pth.tar?dl=0).
+You can download the model I trained from this [Dropbox link](https://www.dropbox.com/s/hak8bp8zw8q6zfg/protest-model.pth.tar?dl=0).
 ##### Performance
 *To be updated*